Lorelai: You didn't plan any activities?

 - SpongeBob SquarePants:

 - The 2017 Fyre Festival was doomed from the word "go".
 Two dueling documentaries released in 2019 (Netflix's Fyre and Hulu's Fyre Fraud) provide an explanation of how everything went wrong by the people who tried to make it happen.
-Fyre Festival was falsely advertised from the get-go; the ad video said that the island where the Festival was going to take place in was owned by Pablo Escobar — not only was it not owned by Escobar, but the island's current owner explicitly forbid the Fyre organization from mentioning Escobar, then kicked them out when they mentioned him anyway.
+Fyre Festival was falsely advertised from the get-go; the advertisement video for the event said that the island where the Festival was going to take place was owned by Pablo Escobar — not only was it not owned by Escobar, but the island's current owner explicitly forbid the Fyre organization from mentioning Escobar, then kicked them out when they mentioned him anyway.
 This forced Fyre to use another nearby island, and from there, things just went From Bad to Worse.
-Promised artists that weren't booked, supplies that didn't arrive because Customs wasn't paid, and even rain the night before that turned the shoddy "guest area" into a swamp.
+Promised artists that weren't booked, supplies that didn't arrive because the island's Customs authorities weren't paid, and even rain on the night before the Festival's opening that turned the shoddy "guest area" into a swamp.
 To top it all off, it later turned out that the man who conceived the Festival to begin with was a con artist.
-The Internet Historian shares his thoughts on the matter here and Swindled has an episode on the disastrous festival here.
+The Internet Historian shares his thoughts on the matter herenote and Swindled has an episode on the disastrous festival here.